Therapy Dog Programs

 Paws & Think’s therapy teams consist of a handler and his/her dog.
 Our volunteers and their therapy dogs visit Marion and the surrounding counties to provide support to those who need it most in our community.

-What is Animal-Assisted Interventions?
+What are Animal-Assisted Interventions?

-Animal-Assisted Interventions sometimes referred to as Pet Therapy.
+Animal-Assisted Interventions are sometimes referred to as Pet Therapy.
 Therapy dogs are different from service dogs, emotional support dogs, and facility dogs in that their primary purpose is to provide affection and support to all different types of people, including members of the general public.
 A therapy dog is trained in basic skills, enjoys working with people, and must pass an evaluation to become part of a registered therapy team.
 Therapy dogs are not trained to assist one person with a mental or physical disability – instead, they promote health and wellness to all different types of people.

 - Children who are grieving the loss of someone close to them

-- Children who need a non-judgmental listener as they read in order to improve their reading skills
+- Children who need a nonjudgmental listener as they read in order to improve their reading skills

-- Patients In hospitals who feel afraid and displaced
+- Patients in hospitals who feel afraid and displaced

 - Seniors who enjoy the physical affection and social interaction of pets